-Olin's Health Education Service addresses the health promotion, education and primary prevention needs of MSU students.
-Individual counseling, group support, outreach programming and experiential learning opportunities are provided for students interested in health issues.
+Olin's Health Education Service addresses the health promotion, education and prevention needs of MSU students.
+Individual counseling, group support, outreach programming, and learning opportunities are provided for students interested in health issues.

-The Nutrition Counseling Programs offer consultation with a nutritionist about weight issues, sports nutrition and other nutrition concerns.
-Classes and group programs are available.
+The Nutrition Counseling Programs offer consultation with a nutritionist about weight issues, sports nutrition and other general nutrition concerns.

-LIFE: Rx, the Lifestyle inventory, Fitness Evaluation and Prescription Program evaluates participants by checking blood cholesterol/HDL levels, blood pressure, aerobic capacity, muscular flexibility, muscular strength and other metabolic processes.
-As a part of the fitness evaluation, an individualized exercise plan is developed, designed to suit the student's goals.
+LIFE:Rx, the Lifestyle inventory, Fitness Evaluation and Prescription Program evaluates participants by checking blood cholesterol/HDL levels, blood pressure, aerobic capacity, muscular flexibility, muscular strength and other metabolic processes.
+As a part of the fitness evaluation, an exercise plan is developed and designed to suit the student's goals for an individualized exercise program.

 Outreach programs bring health-related workshops to residence halls, sororities, fraternities and other student groups.
-Health Education serves in an advisory capacity to the MSU Student Cancer Support Network and to the MSU Student Food Bank.
+Health Education serves in an advisory capacity to the MSU Student Cancer Support Network and the MSU Student Food Bank.